webarch-coop/ansible-role-phpmyadmin/README.md

 `git`, it has, so far, only been tested on Debian Buster, this role automatically upgrades from the Debian packaged version in Stretch.

+It hasn't yet be tested with the Debian packages version of phpMyAdmin in Debian Bullseye or Buster Backports.

 With [version 4.8.x upwards](https://github.com/phpmyadmin/phpmyadmin/releases)
 two factor authentication is available and this is installed automatically.